axelerant/engg-handbook/content/docs/how-we-work/baseline/_index.md

 A typical CI pipeline begins with linting and code-style checks.
 This is followed by tests arranged in the order of quickest tests first followed by longer ones (this is so that we get quick feedback in case of a failure).
 Finally, the pipeline deploys to a feature branch or a present environment for manual verification.

 Since a CI pipeline is considerably more complex, an example describes the process best.
 Our go-to example is [the pipeline of Contrib Tracker](https://github.com/contrib-tracker/backend/blob/main/.github/workflows/ci.yml).
 Use that as your base and change the specifics as required.

+## Updates Tracking

+As we are on GitHub, we use Dependabot for tracking updates.
+We typically track updates for all the dependencies we use (typically PHP, JavaScript, and GitHub Actions itself).
+We schedule alerts on a weekly basis unless there is a specific need.
+We also [group](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#groups) related dependencies so that we are not flooded by pull requests and associated CI runs.

+As before, use the contrib tracker project as an example of [a Dependabot configuration file](https://github.com/contrib-tracker/backend/blob/main/.github/dependabot.yml) and change it to suit your needs.